Xbasic Language Reference

 The END statement stops script execution; closes all files, indexes, and tables opened by the script; and removes all local variables.

-RETURN causes an unconditional exit from a user-defined function.
+RETURN causes an unconditional exit from a user-defined function and return a value.

 UNDECLARE removes an externally defined function (for example a Windows API function).